 Saving files will result in a noticeable lag, but I think this is overall a good solution for having your cake files on a remote server) and eating it too.

-Anyone inclined to suggest source control or rails like capistrano deployment scripts, this is a quick and dirty solution for wordpress themes and editing files on the server for instant feedback.
+Anyone inclined to suggest source control or rails like capistrano deployment scripts, this is a cbd products and dirty solution for wordpress themes and editing files on the server for instant feedback.
 For more complex apps, those deployment packages will do a much better job.